Why Are We Polarized and Why Does It Matter?

 Recent surveys suggest that the divides among Americans are greater than ever.
 The resulting hostility and distrust undermines our emotional well-being, the quality of our relationships, and the integrity of our institutions.

 Speakers will include researchers who have studied the causes of polarization and effective strategies for addressing it; program leaders who have developed evidence-based techniques for bridging differences; and exemplary individuals whose stories offer powerful illustrations of what it looks like when members of different, sometimes opposing, groups come together and treat each other with greater respect and humanity.
-The day will feature talks by Stanford psychologist and "Genius Grant" winner Jennifer Eberhardt; Eboo Patel, founder and president of Interfaith Youth Core; and best-selling author and journalist Amanda Ripley.
+The day will feature talks by john powell of UC Berkeley's Othering and Belonging Institute; Stanford psychologist and Macarthur "Genius Grant" winner Jennifer Eberhardt; Eboo Patel, founder and president of Interfaith Youth Core; Emile Bruneau, director of the Peace and Conflict Neuroscience Lab at the University of Pennsylvania; Robb Willer of Stanford's Polarization and Social Change Lab.; best-selling author and journalist Amanda Ripley; and other researchers, changemakers, and thinkers.

 Participants will walk away with a set of strategies and skills—having practiced a few of them at the event itself—that they can integrate into their work and lives.
 It will be useful to anyone looking for more effective ways to deal with conflict and division, whether at home or at work, in schools or public life.
 It will have special relevance to people leading organizations explicitly devoted to bridging differences and to practitioners--educators, faith leaders, health professionals, civic leaders--whose roles often require that they help others negotiate their differences.